 Drip irrigation systems are easy to DIY install and expand with the size of your garden.
 The high effiency watering system reduces overspray, fungus growth and evaporation while providing water directly to the base of your plants

 Once you have the system installed, the digital timer will turn on your hose to keep your garden hydrated whether you’re sleeping or on vacation.

-- This kit has everything you need to get started with drip irrigation and stop watering your...
+- SAVE TIME AND EFFORT: This plant watering kit has everything you need to get started with drip...